J-Sanjayram/Zidio-connect/README.md

-# Zidio Connect - Internship Project Submission
+# Zidio Connect - Internship Project

 > **Internship Submission**: This project was developed as part of an internship program, demonstrating proficiency in full-stack development with both monolithic and microservices architectures.